momocow/semantic-release-gitmoji/README.md

 `partials` is a map from the partial name to the content of the partial template.

 `helpers` is a map from the helper name to the helper function.
-There is already a default helper `datetime` which is a formatted current timestamp.
-You can provide helpers with the same names to override default helpers.
+There is already a default helper `datetime` which takes a format string as the first argument and return a formatted current timestamp.
+See [npm/dateformat](https://www.npmjs.com/package/dateformat) for more information about how to format a timestamp and see [the default template](https://github.com/momocow/semantic-release-gitmoji/blob/master/lib/assets/templates/default-template.hbs#L2) as an example.

+Besides, You are allowed to provide helpers with the same names to override default helpers.

 `issueResolution` defines how issues are resolved to.
 The default and the only supported source currently is `github.com`, or you can provide your own `issueResolution.template` to override the default resolution to GitHub.